I have seen a great Light (my testimony)

 One, true Light

-God has rewritten my story - or revealed it to me, really.
-My story is no longer defined by brokenness, by the failures of others, or by my own failures.
-Looking back, I can see that God never forgot me, abandoned me, or gave up on me.
-When all I could see or feel was chaos, He had a plan and a purpose.
-He has disciplined me and protected me, especially from the enemy who sought to destroy me forever.
-His rescue mission for me started way before I knew or accepted Him.
-Though I have failed and fail him, He has never failed me.
+Looking back, I can see that God chose me and cherished me from the beginning.
+He never forgot me, abandoned me, or gave up on me.
+When all I could see or feel was chaos, He was working with a plan and a purpose.
+He disciplined me and protected me, especially from the enemy who sought to kill and destroy me forever.
+He has always been there, even when I couldn’t see Him.

-For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
-John 3:16
+“For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.”